dlt-hub/dlt/docs/website/docs/walkthroughs/adjust-a-schema.md

 In this example, the `add_map` function reorders columns by defining a new mapping.
 The lambda function specifies the desired order by rearranging the key-value pairs.
 When the pipeline runs, the data will load with the columns in the new order.

-### Load data as json instead of generating child table or columns from flattened dicts
+### Load data as json instead of generating nested table or columns from flattened dicts

 In the export schema, you can see that white and black players properties got flattened into: